What are your courses like?

 I have lost my joining letter, what do I do?

 If you lose your joining instructions, please email us and we will send a new letter out to you.
+Also, it is worth checking spam folders as confirmation letters often disappear into there too!
+On the weekend of your course, you can reach one of the team by emailing email@example.com which we check regularly.

 It is quite common for adults to develop the fear later on in life.
 It can affect people who regularly take business or leisure travel, despite the fact that you may have travelled quite happily for years.
 You too can be helped.
 Often, people become more aware of their mortality as their responsibility increases i.e. Children, partners, etc. We regularly talk about this phenomenon on our courses as it’s so common.